Tommy Farr: World title fight vs Joe Louis

 On 30 August 1937, Farr fought world heavyweight champion Joe Louis at the height of his career at Yankee Stadium, New York City.
 He earned respect despite losing a controversial points decision after 15 rounds.
 Louis had knocked out eight of his previous nine opponents and proceeded to knock out his next seven, but was attacked and hurt by Farr.
 The 50,000 crowd booed when Louis won.
 Referee Arthur Donovan, Sr. had seemingly raised Farr's glove in victory, causing controversy.
 Seven years later, in his published account of the fight, Donovan apologised for the 'mistake', claiming he had meant to shake Farr's hand to congratulate him for what he saw as an impressive fight.
-"Mistakes" hardly ended there, however.
-Donovan's own scorecard, had 13 rounds going to Louis.
+"Mistakes" hardly ended there, however: Donovan's own scorecard, had 13 rounds going to Louis.

-Though mixed accounts say Louis deserved the nod, 13 frames out of 15 prompted these words from a British sportswriter: "The verdict is that of a man either blindly partisan or afflicted with astigmatism.
+Though mixed accounts say Louis deserved the nod, 13 rounds out of 15 prompted these words from a British sportswriter: "The verdict is that of a man either blindly partisan or afflicted with astigmatism.
 It is a verdict that justifies the beliefs that nothing short of the annihilation of Louis would have given Farr victory.
 That Louis won may not be disputed, but as I read the fight, there was only a fractional difference in his favour at the finish."
 However, In Donovan's account, he stands by his scoring of the fight, claiming that while Farr's punches may have appeared to have done more damage than Louis's from the crowd's point of view, from his perspective and that of the ringside judges the opposite was true.

 Contrary views of the fight's result continued for many years.
 In The Encyclopedia of Boxing, as compiled by Gilbert Odd in the 1980s, Tommy's listing concludes its thumbnail on the championship bout with "...Louis came back strongly and clinched a narrow points verdict."
 The actual ferocity of the battle and its level of competition, seldom contested, may be summed up by Tommy Farr, later on in life: "When I talk about that fight, my nose still bleeds."

 Later career

 After the Louis fight, Farr was unsuccessful in several contests at Madison Square Garden, New York.
 These included a ten-round fight on 21 January 1938, against former heavyweight champion James J. Braddock, "the Cinderella Man".
 He also lost to Max Baer the same year, even though he had defeated him before.
 Farr returned to the UK early in 1939, enjoying a run of victories that year.
 He retired in 1940, but personal tragedies saw him lose his fortune.
 He ended up bankrupt, having to return to the ring at the age of 36 to make a living, during this time, he was taken under the wing of businessman Lesie T.Salts, the owner of Gwrych Castle.
-Farr later ran a pub in Brighton, Sussex in final retirement, and died on St. David's Day, 1986, aged 72.
+Farr later ran a pub in Brighton, Sussex, in final retirement, and died on Saint David's Day, 1986, aged 72.
 He is buried at Trealaw Cemetery.